PihtaHorse/ProjectSummarizer/README.md

 Main script that generates consolidated project summaries with optional token counting.

 ### [show_tree.py](docs/show_tree.md)
 Displays project structure as an ASCII tree with file sizes and statistics.
-Usefull for trimming project.
+Useful for trimming project.

 ### [simple_stats.py](docs/simple_stats.md)
 Shows file extension statistics and helps generate ignore patterns.
 Can give some insights on what you've blocked.